Overland-DX/simple-utc-clock-plugin/README.md

 Download or clone the repository.

-1. Place the file "Simple_Clock.js" and the folder "Simple_Clock" with its contents in the plugin folder on the server.
+1. Place the file "Simple_Clock.js" and the folder "Simple_Clock" with its contents in the plugin folder on the server and place "web" folder to the root of the dm-dx-webserver.
 2. Navigate to \plugin\Simple_Clock\ and open Simple_clock_plugin.js with your favorite text editor.
 Change the values at the top of the code according to your wishes and save the changes.
 3. Restart your server and activate the plugin in Admin Panel.
 <br><br>Note!<br>